polkastarter/staking-pols-v2/docs/PolsStake-v2-docs.md

 - `lockedRewardsCurrent`
   - false : returns the rewards as described above (future rewards will be given until unlockTime)
   - true : "extending lockPeriod" as well as "topUp" requires to ignore the future rewards which a user would be normally receive and instead return what he has actually accumulated until this point of time
+- `userStakeAmountMax (uint128)`
+  - The maximum amount of tokens an account can stake.
+When set to `0` (which is the default after deployment), no user can stake (additional) tokens.
+As existing staked amount and withdrawal of tokens is not effected, it is safe to increase or decrease the value while users have staked tokens.
+Setting the value later to `0` again can also be useful in case of phasing out this contract or protecting users from staking additional tokens in case a security issue was found.

 ### Testing